metadriverse/metaurban/README.md

 Or use the script

-`python metaurban/pull_asset.py`
+`python metaurban/pull_asset.py --update`

-If you cannot download assets by python scripts, please download assets via the link given in the sheet and organize the folder as:
+If you cannot download assets by python scripts, please download assets via the link in the python file and organize the folder as:

 ```
 -metaurban